alankevincanotenorio/-Prj_2-Music-Label_editor-play-audio/README.md

 This will compile the entire project and generate the binaries.

 How to Run the Application
-After compiling, you can run the application using the following command:
+After compiling, you can run the miner or databasae application using the following command:

+miner:
+dotnet run --project ./MinerApp/MinerApp.csproj

+database:
-dotnet run --project src/Application/Application.csproj
+dotnet run --project ./DataBaseApp/DataBaseApp.csproj

 This will launch the graphical interface where you can interact with the music database.